 The first major deal I saw killed in this hobby was when office supply stores pulled Vanilla Reloads off the shelves almost four years ago.
 At the time, there was nothing easier or more lucrative than buying $500 Vanilla Reloads for $3.95 and earning 5 Ultimate Rewards points per $1 spent.

-Many of the big blogs had written about this deal right before it went bust – it was definitely a great opportunity to promote the Chase Ink Bold card, which at the time offered an affiliate commission of $500.
+Many of the big blogs had published this deal right before it went bust.
+It was definitely a great opportunity to promote the Chase Ink Bold card, which at the time offered an affiliate commission of $500.
 Imagine a blogger trying to figure out a way to promote a business credit card to non-business owners and all of a sudden they’re given this gift from the gods.
 Needless to say, a lot of eBay businesses went up that month.

 Things fell apart and people jumped to another hobby: The blame game.
-A lot of people blamed bloggers for overexposure, seasoned vets blamed the newbies, newbies blamed the large-scale manufactured spenders who purchased Vanilla Reloads in bulk and drew negative attention to themselves and the hobby.
+A lot of people blamed bloggers for overexposure.
+Seasoned vets blamed the newbies, newbies blamed the large-scale manufactured spenders.
 The most common line from store managers was that they were concerned about fraud.
-Maybe they assumed we were doing something illegal or maybe there were actual criminals who outnumbered us and ruined this deal all on their own.
+Maybe they assumed we were doing something illegal.
+Or maybe there were actual criminals who outnumbered us and ruined this deal all on their own.
 The bottom line?
 It stopped being profitable, so office supply stores put a stop to it.

 Were the blogs to blame at all?
 To a degree, yes.
 Whether those SEO-friendly blog posts reached a huge number of newbies who ruined everything or a small group of overzealous pros, at some point there were too many Vanilla Reloads being purchased and it just wasn’t profitable for either office supply stores or Chase.

 Even small time bloggers shared some of the responsibility.
-The big blogs have more readers and a greater impact outside of the hobby, but I look at this like dumping toxic waste into a river vs. littering: They both contribute to pollution.
+The big blogs have more readers and a greater impact outside of the hobby.
+I look at this like dumping toxic waste into a river vs. minor littering: They both contribute to pollution.

 Bloggers Talking to the Media

 Throughout the years, I’ve done a few interviews and media appearances.
 In my experience, it doesn’t do much for traffic (I’ve gotten more hits from Gary Leff linking to my blog than a mention in the Huffington Post).
-What these media appearances do is incite a lot of anger in the community over “exposing” the hobby and the possibility that it could lead to the end of on-board showers and spa treatments at fancy club lounges.
+What these media appearances do is incite a lot of anger in the community over “exposing” the hobby.
+After all, this could lead to the end of on-board showers and spa treatments at fancy club lounges.

 Should bloggers be talking to the media?
 Unless they’re sharing sensitive information, I don’t see the problem.
 When a blogger shares their award redemption story with Forbes, it’s harmless stuff.
-I do think it’s wise to be discreet about some of the more fragile aspects of the game, which could come to an end following mass exposure.
+I do think it’s wise to be discreet about some of the more fragile aspects of the game.
+Especially, if mass exposure could decimate these deals.
 I’ve had reporters ask me about gift card churning and I simply declined to talk about it.
 It’s one thing to write about it on my blog, but broadcasting it on NPR is reckless.